malciin/version-counter-py/README.md

 Simple 3KB python script that maintains correct patch number useful for jenkins builds.

-It remembers last patch number for given prefix (which could be anything but for jenkins purposes it could be something like `$JOB_NAME + $VERSION_PREFIX`).
+It remembers last patch number for given prefix - which could be anything but for jenkins purposes it could be something like `$JOB_NAME + $VERSION_PREFIX`.

 It can be called by simply running script from cli or by running `listen` mode which starts api service that can be called with curl.